cassidybargell/election_analytics/posts/week_7.md

 This large of a win margin seems unlikely, especially given how much COVID-19 has become a partisan issue.
 I would not expect some safe red states to swing left purely because of an increase in COVID-19 death rates for a variety of reasons.
 For example, blame might be placed further down the ballot, or economic recovery might be valued more heavily than changes in death rates.

 Some states create models that seem more predictive than others, like Colorado.
-In the seven states that are predicted to be the closest by [Elliot Morris of the Economist](https://projects.economist.com/us-2020-forecast/president), the models created using this data seem to have little to no real predictive power.
+In the seven states that are predicted to be the closest by Elliot Morris from the [Economist](https://projects.economist.com/us-2020-forecast/president), the models created using this data seem to have little to no real predictive power.
 (Using this model, all of these 7 states are predicted to vote blue, with not one having a confidence interval that includes a potential Republican win).

 ![](../figures/10-26-20_swing.png)